developmentseed/eoAPI/docs/src/customization.md

-The eoAPI repository (https://github.com/developmentseed/eoAPI) hosts customized version of each base services.
-This is to show how each services can be customized and how they can work in parallel or with each other.
+The eoAPI repository (https://github.com/developmentseed/eoAPI) hosts customized versions of each base service.
+The documentation below demonstrates how each service can be customized.
+The eoAPI services can work in parallel or in combination with each other.

 ---
 ## eoapi.stac